algorand/conduit/conduit/plugins/importers/algod/README.md

 ### Automatic Fast Catchup

 If an admin API token and Auto (or a catchpoint label) are set, the plugin will automatically run fast catchup on startup if the node is behind the current pipeline round.
+If a catchpoint label is set, that takes precedent over auto being set to true.

 ### Follower Node Orchestration